What to do if you have a frozen or burst pipe

 - If water has leaked near your electrics, do not touch them and switch them off at the fuse box.

 Tips to avoid problems in the future

-- If you are going away, leave your heating on and set the thermostat to 14 C
+- If you are going away, leave your heating on low.

-- Make sure you have the name and telephone number of your nearest WaterSafe qualified plumber to hand.
-Keep it by the boiler or stop tap
+- Have the name and telephone number of your nearest WaterSafe qualified plumber to hand.
+Keep it by the boiler or stop tap.

-- Get a neighbour to look in occasionally if you go away
+- Get a neighbour to check inside your home occasionally, if you go away.

 Video of winter plumbing tips

 If you need help to get your plumbing prepared for winter, or have a frozen or burst pipe, you can find a qualified, approved plumber near you through the national accreditation scheme WaterSafe, which is backed by all water companies in the UK and the drinking water regulators.
 Visit the WaterSafe website or call 0333 207 9030.